 Opinion.
 Most people with an incurable Cancer will go through both good and bad periods.
 I quite liked a quote by a fellow patient who described that as the ‘ebb and flow’ of living with cancer and said the flow would always return at some point.
 I also liked a quote from a fellow blogger whose blog catchphrase is “Having a bad day shouldn’t mean having a bad life”.
 I don’t like playing the victim so I’m just trying to make my new normal ….. normal!
 And I make no apologies for my approach.

-When I wrote my blog “Living with Neuroendocrine Cancer – it takes guts“, that wasn’t me being one of those trendy bloggers saying the sort of things people want to hear.
+When I wrote my blog post “Living with Neuroendocrine Cancer – it takes guts“, that wasn’t me being one of those trendy bloggers saying the sort of things people want to hear.
 Nor was my post “Neuroendocrine Cancer – is normally slow growing BUT …..“ an attempt to invoke some sort of ‘pity party’.
-Neither of those things are my style.
-Despite the metaphoric angle to the post title, it really does take guts to live with a life-threatening condition due to many of the ‘BUTs‘ mentioned in the second article.
+Neither of those things is my style.
+Despite the metaphoric angle to the post titles, it really does take guts to live with a life-threatening condition due to many of the ‘BUTs‘ mentioned in the second article.

 Sometimes there is a fine line between ‘poker face’ and ‘cancer card‘.

-Thanks for reading
+Thanks for reading.

 Sign up for my newsletters – Click Here

 Check out my Glossary of Terms – click here

 Please Share this post for Neuroendocrine Cancer awareness and to help another patient